Pyšely: Administrative division

+Etymology

+In old Czech, the word pyšel denoted a person with shortness of breath, a person who wheezes.
+The name Pyšely can be translated as "the village of people who wheeze".

 Geography

 Pyšely is located about 10 km north of Benešov and 22 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is a hill at 478 m above sea level.

 History

-The first written mention of Pyšely is from 1315.
+The first written mention of Pyšely is from 1295.
+The greatest development of Pyšely occurred during the rule of the Halleweil family, which owned it from the 17th century until 1734.
 The village was promoted to a town by Emperor Leopold I in 1703.
-After Pyšely ceased to be a town after the World War II, its town title was restored in 2007.
+After Pyšely ceased to be a town after World War II, its town title was restored in 2007.

+Demographics

+Transport

+There are no railways or major roads passing through the municipal territory.
+The I/3 road (part of the European route E55), which connects the D1 motorway with Tábor and further continues as the D3 motorway, runs along the southern municipal border.

+The train station named Pyšely, which serves the town, is located in Čerčany-Vysoká Lhota.
+It lies on the railway line Prague–Benešov.

 Sights

 The main landmark of the town is the Pyšely Castle.
 The castle was first documented in 1587, when it was reconstructed in the Renaissance style.
-Later it was baroque rebuilt.
+Later it was rebuilt in the Baroque style.
 The castle was gradually expanded and a castle park was founded.
 Since 1956, the building has served as a retirement home.

 The Church of the Exaltation of the Holy Cross has a Romanesque origin and probably dates from the 12th century.
 Its present appearance is the result of extensive reconstructions in the years 1781–1783 and 1861–1862.
-Next to the church is a rectory, built between 1763 and 1765.
+Next to the church is a rectory, built probably in 1763–1765.

-On a hill above the town in the baroque Chapel of the Virgin Mary.
-It dates from 1699.
+On a hill above the town is the Chapel of the Virgin Mary.
+It was built in the Baroque style in 1699.